zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/configuring-the-recycle-bin.md

 1. Click _Save_ when finished.

-The Trash Entries Max Age values must be expressed in minutes.
+The Trash Entries Max Age value must be expressed in minutes.
 By default, items sit in the Recycle Bin for 30 days before they are deleted automatically.
-You can shorten or lengthen the period.

 ## What's Next